Timing The Market Or Time In The Market Part 2: Revenge Of The Bargain Hunters

 Looking at the remaining investors makes it clear that Teddy hasn’t been doing too poorly either, with a ratio of about 1.5.
 For the other market timers, it looks like duration is the key.
 Buy-high timers did very slightly better when selecting shorter intervals for evaluation, but the opposite is true for buy-low timers.
 Though Linda’s ratio of 1.27 comes in a respectable 3rd place, her compatriot Lucas—buying at 52-week lows—fares the worst of the entire bunch (with a ratio of only 0.86).

 Limiting subsequent downward volatility of purchases isn’t the only reason to hold onto cash, however.
 Though our previous experiment demonstrated that cash drag can be a significant risk, especially over long periods, holding onto cash limits the effect of additional declines in stock prices that could happen.
 For example, while most stocks eventually recovered after declining significantly during the early 2000s tech bubble and the late 2000s financial crisis, no one could tell at the time just how much further they would drop.

 Having 100% equity exposure might be nice to take advantage of growth when it’s there, but could lead to a hasty decision in the event of widespread panic.
 Conversely, a portfolio with a built-in buffer might be lead an investor to have the wherewithal to weather a significant market downturn and not give in to despair.

 (There’s a clip of Jim Cramer that I remember watching in which, amid the 2009 crash and after having spent the past year telling folks to load up on stocks, Mr. Cramer advises his viewers to dump their holdings near what would prove to be the bottom.)
 I calculated the average effects on a portfolio strategy if there were, say, a 30% drop in equity prices:

 Teddy and Lisa’s strategy of holding onto cash means that, in general, they don’t have to worry quite as much at any given time about a huge crash in the stock market.
 Chances are, they’ll be waiting for it with bated breath.
-In the meantime, strategies that maintain nearly 100% exposure to equities without cash reserves—Donna’s, obviously, but also Heidi’s as well—find themselves wholly subject to the whims of the market.
+In the meantime, strategies that maintain nearly 100% exposure to equities without cash reserves - Donna’s, obviously, but also Heidi’s as well - find themselves wholly subject to the whims of the market.

 We can combine each of these metrics to arrive at a final grade for each investor and their strategy: Risk-adjusted, share weighted annualized total return divided by average exposure to a 30% drawdown.
 The resulting grade reflects not only opportunities for outsized capital gains but also the protection from subsequent volatility and risk of substantial decline in the event of a market crash.